-Spheric mirror distortion This option pre-warps the main view such that it may be projected onto a spherical mirror using a projector.
-The resulting image will be reflected up from the spherical mirror in such a way that it may shine onto a small planetarium dome (or even just the ceiling of your dining room), making a cheap planetarium projection system.

-Disc viewport This option masks the main view producing the effect of a telescope eyepiece.
-It is also useful when projecting Stellarium's output with a fish-eye lens planetarium projector.
+- Spheric mirror distortion This option pre-warps the main view such that it may be projected onto a spherical mirror using a projector.
+The resulting image will be reflected up from the spherical mirror in such a way that it may shine onto a small planetarium dome (or even just the ceiling of your dining room), making a cheap planetarium projection system. - Disc viewport This option masks the main view producing the effect of a telescope eyepiece.
+It is also useful when projecting Stellarium's output with a fish-eye lens planetarium projector. - Gravity labels This option makes labels of objects in the main view align with the nearest horizon.
+This means that labels projected onto a dome are always aligned properly. - Select single constellation When active, clicking on a star that is member in the constellation lines will make the constellation stand out.
+See section 4.4.6 for details. - Auto-enabling for the atmosphere When changing planet during location change, atmosphere will be switched as required. - Dithering options to allow select better simulation of sky on different hardware.

-Figure 4.6: Configuration Window: Time Tab

-Figure 4.7: Configuration Window: Tools Tab

-Gravity labels This option makes labels of objects in the main view align with the nearest horizon.
-This means that labels projected onto a dome are always aligned properly.

-Select single constellation When active, clicking on a star that is member in the constellation lines will make the constellation stand out.
-You can select several constellations, but clicking onto a star which is not member of a constellation line will display all constellations.

-Auto-enabling for the atmosphere When changing planet during location change, atmosphere will be switched as required.

-Dithering options to allow select better simulation of sky on different hardware.

-Auto zoom out returns to initial direction of view When enabled, this option changes the behaviour of the zoom out key \sum so that it resets the initial direction of view in addition to the field of view.
+Auto zoom out returns to initial direction of view When enabled, this option changes the behaviour of the zoom out key 🚺 so that it resets the initial direction of view in addition to the field of view.